lokesh/vestaboard-server/README.md

 # Project Architecture

-This is a Node.js application that controls a Vestaboard display with various modes and integrations.
+This is a Node.js application that controls a Vestaboard display.
 The application serves as a bridge between different data sources (weather, calendar, etc.) and your Vestaboard display.

+I host this app at [Railway](https://railway.com/), but any place you can have an only on Node.js server will work.

 ## System Overview